-Thousands of Americans rely on prescription painkillers for the relief of pain and discomfort from ailments such as headaches, menstrual cramps, surgery recovery or lingering pain from an injury.
-Unfortunately however, for many, this reliance on medication can easily and unknowingly turn into physical dependence.
+Thousands of Americans rely on prescription painkillers to relieve pain and discomfort from ailments such as headaches, menstrual cramps, surgery recovery, or lingering pain from an injury.
+Unfortunately, however, this reliance on medication can easily and unknowingly turn into physical dependence for many.

-The scary fact is that the most commonly prescribed drugs including OxyContin, Vicodin, Methadone, Darvocet , Lortab, Lorcet and Percocet, while offering relief from pain, can also cause individuals’ bodies to start “needing” the drugs in order to feel normal, and the result is the new, even more challenging situation of chemical dependency.
+The scary fact is that the most commonly prescribed drugs, including OxyContin, Vicodin, Methadone, Darvocet, Lortab, Lorcet, and Percocet while offering relief from pain, can also cause individuals’ bodies to start “needing” the drugs to feel normal.
+The result is a new, even more, challenging chemical dependency situation.
 Here are ten warning signs to watch for if you think someone you know may be experiencing a dependency on these drugs.

 1. Usage Increase – Over time, it is common for individuals taking prescription medications to grow tolerant to the effects of their prescribed dose.
-If someone you know seems to be increasing his/her dose over time, this is an indication that the amount they were taking is no longer providing them relief.
+If someone you know seems to be increasing his/her dose over time, this indicates that the amount they were taking is no longer providing them relief.

-2. Change in Personality – Changes in a person’s normal behavior can be a sign of dependency.
+2. Change in Personality – Changes in a person’s normal behavior can sign dependency.
 Shifts in energy, mood, and concentration may occur as every day responsibilities become secondary to the need for the relief the prescription provides.

-3. Social Withdrawal – A person experiencing a dependency problem may withdraw from family, friends and other social interaction.
+3. Social Withdrawal – A person experiencing a dependency problem may withdraw from family, friends, and other social interactions.

 4. Ongoing Use – Continued usage after a medical condition has improved will result in the person needing extensions on his/her prescription.
-The person might talk of how they are “still feeling pain” and need just a little longer on the medication in order to get well.
-He or she might also complain frequently about the doctors who refused to write the prescription for one reason or another.
+The person might talk of how they are “still feeling pain” and need just a little longer on the medication to get well.
+He or she might also complain frequently about the doctors who refused to prescribe for one reason or another.

 5. Time Spent on Obtaining Prescriptions – A dependant person will spend large amounts of time driving great distances and visiting multiple doctors to obtain the drugs.
 Watch for signs that he or she seems preoccupied with a quest for medication, demonstrating that the drug has become their top priority.

-6. Change in Daily Habits and Appearance – Personal hygiene may diminish as a result of a drug addiction.
-Sleeping and eating habits change, and a person may have a constant cough, runny nose and red, glazed eyes.
+6. Change in Daily Habits and Appearance – Personal hygiene may diminish due to drug addiction.
+Sleeping and eating habits change, and a person may have a constant cough, runny nose, and red, glazed eyes.

-9. Blackouts and Forgetfulness – Another clear indication of dependence is when the person regularly forgets events that have taken place and appears to be suffering blackouts.
+9. Blackouts and Forgetfulness – Another clear indication of dependence is when the person regularly forgets events that have taken place and appear to be suffering blackouts.